Anita Rani: Career

+In November 2025 Rani and her father competed in the BBC's Celebrity Race Across the World series 3, when they came in third place.

 Personal life

 In 2009 Rani married Bhupinder Rehal, a technology executive for an advertising agency.
 In 2020, Rani spoke of a miscarriage that she suffered in 2018.
 In September 2023, it was reported the couple had ended their relationship.
 Rani subsequently wrote about beginning the "Chapter Two" of her life.
 Rani lives in Hackney, east London.

-Politics

-In August 2014, Rani was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
+On 8 March 2021, Rani announced that she had been made a United Nations High Commissioner for Refugees Goodwill Ambassador.
+In March 2023 Rani was installed as new chancellor of the University of Bradford.